Top 10 Attractions in Tbilisi

 4. Sameba Cathedral

-Sameba Cathedral, Landmarks and Attractions in Tbilisi
+Sameba Cathedral, Tbilisi

-Georgia's churches are world-renowned, and within the TOP 10 landmarks and attractions in Tbilisi, Sameba Cathedral is the cream of the crop as the country's tallest church, soaring up to 101 meters.
+Georgia's churches are world-renowned, and within the TOP 10 attractions in Tbilisi, Sameba Cathedral is the cream of the crop as the country's tallest church, soaring up to 101 meters.
 Before Sameba, the Alaverdi Cathedral held the record at 50 meters.
 Officially known as the Holy Trinity Cathedral of Tbilisi, it covers a whopping 5,000 square meters and can hold over 15,000 people.
 Its golden dome is visible from anywhere in the city, and at night, its illuminated vaults make it look like a candle flame from afar.
 Sameba Cathedral is relatively new.
 Plans to start it in 1989 for a 2000 opening were delayed until 1995, and it wasn't finished until 2004.
 The complex includes the cathedral, the Patriarch of Georgia's residence, a men's monastery, a seminary, and more.

 5. Mtatsminda

-Mtatsminda, Landmarks and Attractions in Tbilisi
+Mtatsminda, Tbilisi

 Mtatsminda is Tbilisi's highest point and a "holy mountain," popular for family trips and scenic walks.
 This spot is a hit with both locals and tourists, offering breathtaking city views.
 Whether you hike, drive, or take the funicular, you're in for a treat, especially if you walk down, stopping at little lookout points along the way.